 JPG, GIF, and PNG, SVG file types are the standard image formats for web graphics.

 Image compression standard established in 1992 and widely used for areas such as the web and digital photography.
 Often shortened to the file extension. “jpg.”

-- Ideal for Photograph and images with color transitions.
+- Ideal for Photograph and images with colour transitions.

 - However, they keep file size down.

-- Jpegs choose the area of colors or them similar one area is tagged remained to read discured.
+- Jpegs choose the area of colours or them similar one area is tagged remained to read discured.